Megamiun/reginae-sanguine/README.md

   - [ ] Should allow users to create custom decks
   - [ ] Should allow users to invite each other
 - [ ] Have a Android version that interfaces with the server

+## Principles

+- This is a study project
+- This project will be modular, made to be reusable and portable to different contexts
+- Other than for the modularity, it should be kept as simple as possible internally